 Use a Buddy System

-Swimming is a sport that is best to enjoy with a friend.
+Swimming is a sport that is best enjoyed with a friend.

-Even the most skilled swimmers can run into unexpected difficulties, that require help, when swimming in lakes.
+Even the most skilled swimmers can run into unexpected difficulties, such as cramps or sudden fatigue, when swimming in lakes.

 Teach Swimming Safety

-The America Red Cross has a detailed listing of useful tips and rules for safely swimming in lakes during the summer.
+To get started, check out The America Red Cross’ detailed listing of useful tips and rules for safely swimming in lakes during the summer.